department-of-veterans-affairs/vets-design-system-documentation/src/_about/contributing-to-the-design-system.md

 Use the [Experimental Design Template]({{ site.new_component_template_link }}) to add and document your component or pattern.
 It will be created under components but don't worry, we'll move it to the appropriate place if it is a pattern.

 If you are including an example image, please use the [Anatomy callouts Sketch library](https://www.sketch.com/s/aaa5c25f-6991-4aac-a6ed-d378bdff7727) for annotations.
-You may contact Kevin Hoffman if you need access to Sketch for Teams.
+You may contact {{ site.sketch_for_teams_admin }} if you need access to Sketch for Teams.

 ##### Adding a component or pattern via GitHub